mariusschueller/Fall-Brawl/README.md

 Sprint 1 Tasks:<br>
 Added GroundFall.cs: Script that causes pieces to fall after a set amount of time.
 This script also changes the color of the blocks to red as time runs out.
+Created UI/UX mockups in Figma of select screen, home screen, and color scheme.
+Created and made progress on character designs and assets.
+Created and decided on 3 stages for the game to be played on.

+# Setup Instructions
+- clone the repository
+- in unity, you can view the different scenes, scripts, and assets we have added to the project.

 Team Member Roles